mpql/ACNHCG-info/README.md

     }
 ```

-And it's also totally cool to just leave off information you don't have like:
+And it's also totally cool to just leave off information you don't have, or information that hasn't changed.
+The generator will automatically use the most recent values where applicable, and disable sections if they're a minor point version or more out-of-date.
+Example:

 ```json
   "1.N.0":{